 That’s because a single color on its own doesn’t send any particular message.

 It is in the interplay with other colors that visual communication occurs.

-Having a well-planned palette can go a long way in achieving good, catchy design.
+Having a well-planned palette can go a long way in achieving a good, catchy design.

 15. Have A Call To Action

-Your card has a mission, and that mission is to get people who receive it to reach out and book you as their personal trainer, plain and simple.
+Your card has a mission: to get people who receive it to reach out and book you as their personal trainer, plain and simple.

 Now you might think it goes without saying that anyone who receives a card from you will specifically reach out since that’s why they accepted or asked for it.